AloiDavide/Endless-Speculation-test/src/site/notes/Long Form Theories/Theory for the Legend of the Golden witch.md

 Finally, let's talk about our approach to the credibility of any given scene.
-As will become more and more obvious the more we advance, any scene not witnessed by a character we can trust (which in most cases boils down to only [[Characters/Battler\|Battler]]) is to be taken with an ocean, let alone a grain of salt, and we reserve the right to call bullshit if we believe the story is trying to trick us.
+As it will become more and more obvious the more we advance, any scene not witnessed by a character we can trust (which in most cases boils down to only [[Characters/Battler\|Battler]]) is to be taken with an ocean, let alone a grain of salt, and we reserve the right to call bullshit if we believe the story is trying to trick us.
 However, calling a scene fake doesn't make it useless.
 There is still value in examining the magical side of the story, because there are often parallels to be drawn between the magical and the real versions of events that can strengthen a theory.

 Or as our lord and savior George Lucas would put it, [it's like poetry, they rhyme](https://www.youtube.com/watch?v=yFqFLo_bYq0)